nautilusdata/bootstuff/README.md

 One data model is migrated.
 Bootstrap files are downloaded from github.
 Database, User and password are hypothetical only for testing.
 The shell script contains bash and python code.
 Also, a bash script to wipe Django and Postgres for consecutive testing from scratch is included.
-Don't forget to erase django-apps folder also.
+When deleting postgresql and Django, don't forget to erase django-apps folder also.